deltachat/deltachat-pages/_posts/2022-12-13-decentuidevs.md

 and without seeking much publicity.
 We try to avoid constant busyness and urgency as it prevents enjoyable collaboration.
-We aim to arrange ourselves [empathically](https://delta.chat/en/community-standards) and keep dates and clocktime scheduling to a minimum.
+We aim to arrange ourselves [empathically](https://delta.chat/en/community-standards) and keep dates and clock time scheduling to a minimum.

 Currently, there are around a dozen weekly committers to our repositories, with a bit more than half of them receiving funding either